What you can expectBy Mayo Clinic staff

 After the procedure

-Ask your doctor about any specific restrictions or steps you need to take after the procedure.
+Follow your doctor's instructions about any specific restrictions or steps you need to take after the procedure.
+These may include:

-- Don't do any strenuous activity, such as heavy lifting, until your doctor says it's OK.
-This can be up to two weeks after HoLEP, but as short as a few days with other procedures such as PVP.
+- Take it easy.
+Don't do any strenuous activity, such as heavy lifting, until your doctor says it's OK.
+This can be up to two weeks after HoLEP, but as short as a few days with procedures such as PVP.

-- Don't have sex until your doctor says it's OK.
+- Hold off on sex.
+Don't have sex until your doctor says it's OK.
 For most men, this is a week or two after the procedure.
 Having an orgasm (ejaculating) too soon may cause pain and bleeding.

-- Take antibiotics as prescribed.
-If your doctor prescribed antibiotics, make sure to take the full course of antibiotics exactly as your doctor says.
+- Take medication as prescribed.
+If your doctor prescribed antibiotics, make sure to take the full course of exactly as your doctor says.